mongock/flamingock-docs/site/v1/driver/driver.md

 [[TOC]]
 ## Introduction
-To understand the concept of the driver within the Mongock architecture, visit the [technical overview page](/v1/technical-overview#main/components).
-There you can see the driver is one of the 3 main components in the Mongock architecture, understand its role as well as how the drivers are organized in families of drivers to provide support for different database technologies.
+To understand the concept of the driver within the Flamingock architecture, visit the [technical overview page](/v1/technical-overview#main/components).
+There you can see the driver is one of the 3 main components in the Flamingock architecture, understand its role as well as how the drivers are organized in families of drivers to provide support for different database technologies.

 The two main responsabilities of the driver are:
 - Persisting the change history.